BigSoftVideo/AVA360VR/features.md

 - Show invisible slide notes on the left controller

 ### Capturing
-- Create volumetric captures (volcaps) while using AVA360VR (📼)
+- Create volumetric captures (VolCaps) while using AVA360VR (📼)
-- Replay and pause volcaps
+- Replay and pause VolCaps
-- Teleport in a volcap replay
+- Teleport in a VolCap replay
 - Toggle the audience view of the replay (static cameras, POV, Quad)